-Picture ID cards should be presented at the circulation desk to check out all library materials.
-ID cards are made in the Academic Resource Center (ARC) in Bland Hall.
+WCC ID or community patron cards should be presented at the circulation desk to check out all library materials.
+ID cards are made in the One Stop Center in Bland Hall.

 - Books -An ID is required to check out all materials.
 Books from the regular collection circulate for four weeks to students and may be renewed one time.

 - Popular Collection - A revolving collection of popular fiction and non-fiction is located across from the library entrance.
 These books circulate for two weeks and may be renewed one time.
 No more than two titles from this collection may be borrowed at one time.

 - Periodicals - Current issues are for in-library use only.
 Back issues, with the exception of bound volumes, may circulate to students overnight (due the following day.)
 Please let library staff know if you need to check out a periodical longer than overnight.
 Thousands of full-text journal articles are also available online through the library’s databases.

 - Reserve Materials - Books, articles, and videos assigned for specific courses are placed on reserve by instructors for limited circulation periods.
 These materials are located at the circulation desk.
 An ID is required to check out reserve materials.

 - Videotapes/DVDs - Videotapes and DVDs are available for use in the library or may circulate to students for 1 week.
 These items may not be renewed.
 No more than three items may be borrowed at a time.